Why system decommissioning is part of IT strategy?

 Strategic IT planning today must treat archiving not as a secondary obligation, but as a core element of the overall strategy.
 Every system shutdown, migration or carve-out should be accompanied by a well defined archiving concept from the start.
 This is the only way to align operational needs, legal retention requirements and modern IT architectures.

 The earlier archiving is initiated, the cleaner and more cost effective the transition becomes.
-Data can be selectively extracted, standardized, and transferred into a cross system structure for documentation, analysis or compliance purposes.
+Data can be selectively extracted, standardized and transferred into a cross system structure for documentation, analysis or compliance purposes.

 Conclusion: Archiving is not about Managing the Past, but Enabling the Future